NEARBuilders/create.near/README.md

 Go to [everything.dev/flags](https://everything.dev) and paste this value there.

-Once set, see the locally served app at [hackoween.near/widget/app](https://everything.dev/hackoween.near/widget/app).
+Once set, see the locally served app at [create.near/widget/app](https://everything.dev/create.near/widget/app).

-## Contributing
+## How To Contribute

-Clone the repository, make some changes, and create a pull request.
+Clone the repository, make some changes, open issues, and submit pull requests.

-Pushes to this repository's main branch automatically deploys to hackoween.near.
+Updates to this repository's main branch automatically deploy to the create.near workspace.